 Keywords: deep learning, reinforcement learning, graph neural networks, natural language processing, question generation

 Abstract: Natural question generation (QG) aims to generate questions from a passage and an answer.
 Previous works on QG either (i) ignore the rich structure information hidden in text, (ii) solely rely on cross-entropy loss that leads to issues like exposure bias and inconsistency between train/test measurement, or (iii) fail to fully exploit the answer information.
-To address these limitations, in this paper, we propose a reinforcement learning (RL) based graph-to sequence (Graph2Seq) model for QG.
-Our model consists of a Graph2Seq generator with a novel Bidirectional Gated Graph Neural Network based encoder to embed the passage, and a hybrid evaluator with a mixed objective function that combines both the cross-entropy and RL loss to ensure the generation of syntactically and semantically valid text.
-We also introduce an effective Deep Alignment Network for incorporating the answer information into the passage at both the word and contextual level.
-Our model is end-to-end trainable and achieves new state-of-the-art scores, outperforming existing methods by a significant margin on the standard SQuAD benchmark for QG.
+To address these limitations, in this paper, we propose a reinforcement learning (RL) based graph-to-sequence (Graph2Seq) model for QG.
+Our model consists of a Graph2Seq generator with a novel Bidirectional Gated Graph Neural Network based encoder to embed the passage, and a hybrid evaluator with a mixed objective combining both cross-entropy and RL losses to ensure the generation of syntactically and semantically valid text.
+We also introduce an effective Deep Alignment Network for incorporating the answer information into the passage at both the word and contextual levels.
+Our model is end-to-end trainable and achieves new state-of-the-art scores, outperforming existing methods by a significant margin on the standard SQuAD benchmark.